NawaafAlmansour/lesson-w2d4-practical-js-and-plugins/readme.md

-#Lesson 12 - Applied JS
+#Lesson W2d03 - practical js and plugins

-In Lesson 12, I'm responding to what you asked for - help with portfolio sites.
-We're deviating a bit from the normal lesson plan to really focus on how you actually use JS in a production setting.
+In this lesson we're deviating a bit from the normal lesson plan to really focus on how you actually use JS in a production setting.
 I'll show you my favorite plugins to make an interactive webpage really work well for end users.

 ##Agenda - First Half of the Class